RobTillaart/APDS9900/README.md

 This library is to read the APDS9900 or APDS9901 sensor.

-The code is limited tested with hardware.

 The APDS9900/ADPS9901 has two main functions:
 - measure ambient light (ALS), up to 16 bit.
-- proximity detection.
+- proximity detection, (no conversion to distance yet).

 The device supports a sleep mode for power efficiency.

 The device can generate an interrupt (INT pin) based upon thresholds set.
 The library does not support the interrupt handling, which should be done by user code.

+The APDS9900 and APDS9901 are functionally equivalent, however there is an electrical difference.
+See datasheet page 3 and 4 Vbus + getDeviceID().

+The code is limited tested with APDS9900 only.

 Please read the datasheet carefully.